ohcnetwork/zoomdrive/docs/src/pages/index.md

 ---
 title: Getting started
-pageTitle: ZoomDrive - Transfer Zooom recordings to Google Drive
+pageTitle: ZoomDrive - Sync Zooom recordings to Google Drive
 description: A GitHub Action to sync Zoom recordings to Google Drive or other cloud storages of your choice.
 ---